-In the interest of ensuring that no seminarian is without basic hospitalization insurance coverage, Louisville Seminary requires that each degree-seeking seminarian purchase coverage.
-Seminarians may choose from among several individual health insurance plans or they may provide their own comparable coverage.
+In the interest of ensuring that no student is without basic hospitalization insurance coverage, Louisville Seminary requires that each degree-seeking student purchase coverage.
+Students may choose from among several individual health insurance plans or they may provide their own comparable coverage.
 Individual or family coverage may be available through the provider's plan.